 University Campus Barnsley

-Ambience: A community-oriented university campus (part of the University of Huddersfield) in a friendly northern town.
+Ambience: A community-oriented university campus in a friendly northern town.
 The cities of Sheffield and Leeds are nearby and the Peak District national park is to the west of the town.

 Who's the boss?
 Pete Birkby is in charge.